 In Budget 2018, finance minister Malusi Gigaba confirmed the start date again, but public protest made him make the new rules subject to expats earning ZAR1 million or more – equivalent to US$55,600/GB£44,866 or AED204,100.

 Income tax is payable on earnings of over ZAR1 million at rates of up to 45%.

 In March 2019, another new finance minister at the Treasury, Tito Mboweni, again confirmed the new expat tax rules will start from March 2020 and that the government had no intention of ditching the legislation.

 He did announce a public workshop to discuss some of the issues which led to a last minute change of heart about the earnings threshold before expats started to pay tax.

 Mboweni decided in his Budget 2020, relating to the Income Tax Act, that expat tax rules were encouraging too many high-earning South Africans to leave the country to avoid the tax, so he relaxed the threshold from ZAR 1 million to ZAR 1.25 million (US$69,500/GB£56,000/AED255,135).

 Another bombshell from Mboweni was the suggestion that financial emigration will be scrapped from March 2021 to stop the exodus of South Africans fleeing abroad to escape expat tax.

 Interaction with the Common Reporting Standard

-At the same time as announcing the new tax on expats, like many other nations, South Africa launched a chance for taxpayers to come clean over undisclosed wealth while waiting for the Common Reporting Standard (CRS) to kick in with an amnesty.
+At the same time as announcing the new south african tax, like many other nations, South Africa launched a chance for taxpayers to come clean over undisclosed wealth while waiting for the Common Reporting Standard (CRS) to kick in with an amnesty.